 This school takes seriously its responsibility to protect, safeguard and promote the welfare of the children and young people in its care.

 "The welfare of the pupil is paramount."
 (Children Act 1989.)

-Our staff and governors are committed to safeguarding the pupils at this school and contribute to multi-agency working to keep pupils and students safe.
+Our staff and Academy Council Members are committed to safeguarding the pupils at this school and contribute to multi-agency working to keep pupils and students safe.